 Apply for your B.C. teaching certificate.

 Applying for your B.C. teaching certificate is a straightforward task, but the process can be lengthy.
 Get a jump start on the process by using this time at home to gather the documentation you need to start your application with the B.C.
-Teacher Regulation Branch (TRB).
+Teacher Certification Branch (TCB).
 You’ll need to gather university transcripts and references, which can take some time!
-Start your application or learn about the certification process on TRB’s website.
+Start your application or learn about the certification process on TCB’s website.

 Did you know that under the Canadian Free Trade Agreement (CFTA), teachers in other provinces may be eligible for a B.C. teaching certificate without additional courses or exams?

 You’ll need to create a Make a Future account for each school or school district you’re hoping to work.
 In the process, you’ll need to upload a variety of supporting documents, so put on your favourite Spotify playlist, warm-up the scanner, and start scanning!
 Check out our Application Checklist for an idea of what to expect.

 Have you heard about our B.C.
 Passport system?
 The BC Passport saves you time by copying and linking your personal information and supporting documents from your existing account to a newly created account(s).

 With so many different employers in education, use this time to find the right one for you.
 Are you looking for professional development opportunities?
 Help with moving costs?
 Tuition reimbursement?
 Each employer has its own virtues, values, culture and perks, so take the time to figure out which is the best fit for you.

 Create a list of “must-haves.”